-The booklet in this piece shares some of the issues and possible solutions that have emerged from listening to experts, from direct experience and some useful numbers.
+The booklet in this piece shares some of the issues and possible solutions that emerged by listening to experts by experience as well as some useful numbers.

 The booklet does not replace professional advice.
 However, like One Last Spin, and work being done by many others, we hope it helps raise awareness so those and their families affected feel safe to seek support and more steps are taken to offer protection so fewer people are harmed in the first place.
 Hopes become realities when we find ways to work together to overcome the challenges.